MohamadSaada/LogiGSK/README.md

 The code to control the keyboard leds is based on code from <a href="https://github.com/MatMoul">MatMoul</a> <a href="https://github.com/MatMoul/g810-led">g810-led</a> project.

+Ready to deploy jars can be found at <a href="https://sites.google.com/mohamadsaada.com/logigsk/home">LogiGSK</a>

 <b>Features:</b> </br>
 The software contains the following features:
 <ul>